Ukraine’s ‘Bachelor’ starred an amputee. He’s one of many injured veterans navigating a new sex life

 “We saw that there was a great demand for this topic.
 After physical rehabilitation, people start asking themselves whether they will be able to swim in the sea, go skiing, go on dates, or have sex.
 And usually no one can answer these questions,” said Veteran Hub project manager Kateryna Skorohod.

-Olga Serdyuk, the head of a sexual educational program at a network of rehabilitation centers called Recovery, said: “We need to understand that a wounded person works with different specialists – surgeons, physiotherapists, psychologists – on the way to rehabilitation.
+Olga Serdyuk, chief executive of the Olena Pinchuk Foundation, which runs a sexual educational program at a network of rehabilitation centers called Recovery, said: “We need to understand that a wounded person works with different specialists – surgeons, physiotherapists, psychologists – on the way to rehabilitation.
 Because there is a lack of sexologists in Ukraine, those doctors must be ready for the person to open up to them and talk about sexual rehabilitation.”

 To help widen their knowledge, Recovery launched a course called “Sexual Life” to train doctors and other professionals working with Ukrainian soldiers.